 - 2 cups sugar

 - 4 large eggs room temp

-Melt 1 c butter and 4 oz chocolate in the microwave for 1 minute, stir.
-Heat at 30 second increments and stirring until melted.
+- Melt 1 cup of butter and 4 ounces of chocolate in the microwave for 1 minute, stir.
+Heat at 30-second increments and stirring until melted.

-Bake at 350 degrees for 10 minutes (for minis) 15 to 18 minutes for regular size muffins.
-Remove from oven and immediately press chocolate into center.
+- Bake at 350 degrees for 10 minutes (for minis) 15 to 18 minutes for regular size muffins.
+Remove from the oven and immediately press a chocolate into the center.